tempfiles-download/Frontend/README.md

 When a file is uploaded to TempFiles it is sent over HTTPS(TLS) to the server where it is encrypted using `AES 256 CBC` and then stored as a blob on MySQL.
 All metadata is also encrypted and stored there until someone requests to download it.

-The metadata is stored seperately to the file content in an array.
+The metadata is stored separately to the file content in an array.
 The array looks like this:

 File Name | File Size | File Type | Deletion Password
  -------- | --------- | --------- | -----------------